-in addition, John uses the phrase “Sons of God” frequently (John 11:52; 1 John 3:1, 2, 10; 5:2).
-In order to become a son, or child, of God, a person needs to enter into the covenant relationship (Hosea 1:10) by the new birth (John 3:3).
+In addition, John uses the phrase “Sons of God” frequently (John 11:52; 1 John 3:1, 2, 10; 5:2).
+In order to become a son, or child, of God, a person needs to enter into the covenant relationship with the Lord (Hosea 1:10) by the new birth experience (John 3:3).
 Clearly, these actions demand the agency of the free will.

-God does not arbitrarily make men His sons.
+God does not support the doctrine of predestination.
+He doesn’t arbitrarily make men His sons.
 He enables them to become such only if they so choose.
-For this reason, John does not exclude the free choice of man with respect to conversion (v.
-12), nor does he deny the need for human cooperation with divine agencies.
+For this reason, the apostle John does not exclude the free choice of man with respect to conversion (John 1:12), nor does he deny the need for human cooperation with divine agencies.
 He simply confirms that God gives the initiative and the strength.

-We can see that any person can purchase the gift of immortality “without money and without price” (Isa.
-55:1).
+The apostle John doesn’t teach predestination.
+We can see that any person can purchase the gift of immortality “without money and without price” (Isaiah 55:1).
 But, people have to make the choice to respond to God’s invitation.
 God will save people as individuals, not as churches or congregations.
 Certainly, salvation is strictly personal.
 And, only those who hear and accept the message are qualified to repeat the call.
-Thus, the false doctrine of predestination that certain ones are chosen to be lost is denied by John’s statement (Rom.
-8:29).
+Thus, the false doctrine of predestination that certain ones are chosen to be lost is denied by John’s statement (Romans 8:29).

 In His service,